 I did a little research on gnocchi and discovered that it has been around since the Roman times.
 We went for the last option, serving this gnocchi with some melted butter, sage and parmesan cheese.
 What are your simple and economical go-to foods?
 Sweet Potato Gnocchi, from Gourmet.com Preheat the oven to 450 degrees.
 Beat together egg, nutmeg, 1 tsp salt, and 1/2 tsp pepper in a small bowl.
 Dust top lightly with some of flour.
 Apple Flapjack recipe.
 1.

 Simmer the apples gently in a covered pan with 40 g (1 1/2 oz) sugar, but no liquid, until pulpy.
 Cool slightly.
-Get Off Your Butt and BAKE! » Impressive recipes made simple.
+2. Butter and base-line an 18 cm (7 inch) round loose bottomed cake tin.
+3. 4.
+5. Get Off Your Butt and BAKE! » Impressive recipes made simple.
 Recipes.
 Grilled pork fajitas.
 By Mayo Clinic Staff Dietitian's tip: This recipe uses pork tenderloin — a tender, lean meat.